stratum-mining/sv2-spec/05-Mining-Protocol.md

 ### 5.1.4 Future Jobs
 An empty future block job or speculated non-empty job can be sent in advance to speedup new mining job distribution.
-The point is that the mining server MAY have precomputed such a job and is able to pre-distribute it for all active channels.
+The point is that the mining server may have precomputed such a job and is able to pre-distribute it for all active channels.
 The only missing information to start to mine on the new block is the new prevhash.
 This information can be provided independently.